RaphiB/pwned/README.md

 pwned is a Python tool to check for personal data leaks.
 It takes emails and passwords as input and queries Troy Hunt's haveibeenpwned.com.

+API CHANGED!
+You now need an API key for the email queries.
+At the moment only password queries work.

 ## Security

 Passwords aren't stored or sent in plaintext.
 The passwords you enter in this tool are hashed and only a fraction of the hash is sent to the API.